techcow2/pi-star-scanner/README.md

 ---

 Thank you for using **Pi-Star Network Scanner**!
-We hope this tool makes finding your Pi-Star device easier.
+I hope this tool makes finding your Pi-Star device easier.